What Is 11/16 In Millimeters

 Rounding for Practical Applications

 In most practical applications, you'll likely round the result to a more manageable number of decimal places.
-For example, rounding to two decimal places gives us 17.46 mm.
-The level of precision required depends on the context of your work.
-For precise engineering applications, maintaining more decimal places might be necessary.
+Worth adding: for example, rounding to two decimal places gives us 17.
+46 mm.
+But the level of precision required depends on the context of your work.
+Think about it: for precise engineering applications, maintaining more decimal places might be necessary.
 For woodworking or DIY projects, rounding to two decimal places is usually sufficient.

 The Scientific Explanation Behind the Conversion